mehtaharsh16/daniel.feldroy.com/posts/what-i-love-about-my-job-at-octopus-energy-part-1.md

   - octopus
   - climate-change
 time_to_read: 5
-title: What I love about my job at Octopus
+title: What do I love most about working for Octopus Energy?
-description: I explain the reasons I love working for Octopus Energy.
+description: An indepth discussion about my employment at Octopus Energy and why it is so important to me.
 ---

 On November 16, 2020, I started my first day of employment at [Octopus Energy](https://octopusenergy.com/).
-Here's why I work there.
+Here's why I love working there.

 ## The Tech Stack